You don’t need an expensive gym membership to build muscle, lose weight, or just get in better shape.

 Professional Home Gym Workout for Beginners

 The following workout circuit assumes you own a multi-exercise home gym similar to those recommended here on the site.
 However, you can easily adapt any of the exercises mentioned to use with free weights if that’s all you own.
-Kettlebell workouts are also a great way to get in shape and you can learn more about getting in shape with that equipment over here.

 The routine outlined below is performed as a circuit, which will maximize your time and work your muscles and cardiovascular system to the max in one workout.
 Perform the first exercise, and then move onto the next suggested exercise without resting.
 Once you’ve completed a round of the circuit, rest for exactly 1 minute before moving onto another, for a total of 3 rounds.